 Despite the huge potential of cloud technology to drive digital transformation forward, only a handful of companies control the cloud market share globally.
 The recent growth stories and performance put Microsoft’s Azure cloud computing services as the most promising of the top 3 vendors.

-Here are 5 ways for Microsoft CSP sales teams to drive up their monthly revenue figures through better customer experiences:
+Here are 5 ways for Microsoft MSP sales teams to drive up their monthly revenue figures through better customer experiences:

-Microsoft offers a whole plethora of services on their cloud.
+Microsoft offers a whole plethora of services on its cloud.
 On top of that, there are thousands of vendors who have built custom services on Azure.
-As a CSP, it is important that your sales associates can uniquely bundle custom services with flexible cost options depending on the unique needs of the customers.
+As MSP, it is important that your sales associates can uniquely bundle custom services with flexible cost options depending on the unique needs of the customers.

 This will help in delivering a differentiated service experience that is needed in a highly crowded market flooded with competitors.
 For this, you need flexible subscription and billing management to be available at ease for associates to create on-demand offerings for customers.